 Pursue your interests, start your career journey!

-Each county vocational-technical school offers a unique mix of career and academic programs to meet students’ distinct goals, from pursuing employment directly after high school to furthering their education at a college or university.
+Each county vocational-technical school offers a unique mix of career and academic programs to meet students’ distinct goals, from furthering their education at a college or university to pursuing employment directly after high school.

-Many schools offer specialized career academies for college-bound students in areas like engineering, visual and performing arts, health sciences, and information technology.
+Many schools offer specialized career academies in areas like engineering, visual and performing arts, health sciences, and information technology.

-The common thread among all programs is a challenging, career-focused curriculum that prepares students for college while enabling them to earn industry credentials and gain work-based experiences.
+The common thread among all programs is a challenging, career-focused curriculum that prepares students for success in their field while enabling them to earn industry credentials and gain work-based experiences.
 This gives them a significant edge in the job market and when pursuing additional training or a college degree.

 Find Your School